tokenization-workshop/tokenization-workshop.github.io/_pages/home.md

 ### Topics of Interest

-Tokenization---in the context of language models---defines how data are represented as input and output.
-Tokenization has been shown to significantly affect the utility and effectiveness of models.
-This finding has stirred considerable interest in tokenization as a research direction in natural language processing, multimodal learning and related fields.This workshop will focus on tokenization in a broad sense and cover the following research directions:
+Tokenization—the process of converting raw data into discrete units for model input and output—has emerged as a critical component across machine learning domains.
+Originally central to natural language processing (NLP), tokenization is now equally essential in multimodal learning, computer vision, speech processing, and other areas.
+Recent research has shown that tokenization strategies significantly impact model utility, efficiency, and generalization, sparking a surge of interest in this foundational topic.

+The Tokenization Workshop (TokShop) at ICML aims to bring together researchers and practitioners from all corners of machine learning to explore tokenization in its broadest sense.
+We will discuss innovations, challenges, and future directions for tokenization across diverse data types and modalities.
+Topics of interest include:

-* **Subword Tokenization**: Examination of current tokenization techniques such as WordPiece, BPE, and UnigramLM, as well as extensions to improve their efficiency and applicability.
+* **Subword Tokenization in NLP**: Analysis of techniques such as BPE, WordPiece, and UnigramLM, as well as improvements for efficiency, interpretability, and adaptability.
-* **Tokenization for Various Modalities**: Techniques of tokenization for images, audio, and video.
-Study of representation alignment across modalities.
+* **Multimodal Tokenization**: Tokenization strategies for images, audio, video, and other modalities, including methods to align representations across different types of data.
-* **Multilingual Tokenization**: Focus on ensuring tokenization methods are effective across various languages.
-Identification of relevant failure modes caused by tokenization.
+* **Multilingual Tokenization**: Development of tokenizers that work robustly across languages and scripts, and investigation into failure modes tied to tokenization.
-* **Tokenizer Modification**: Methods for updating tokenizers after model training to improve the model's efficiency or performance without retraining from scratch.
+* **Tokenizer Modification Post-Training**: Methods for updating tokenizers after model training to boost performance and/or efficiency without retraining from scratch.
-* **Alternative Approaches to Represent Input**: Investigation into alternative input representations for data such as patches, bytes, or pixels.
-* **Tokenization and Statistics**: Statistical analysis of subword properties.
-For instance, the study of compression effectiveness of different tokenization methods.
+* **Alternative Input Representations**: Exploration of non-traditional tokenization approaches, such as byte-level, pixel-level, or patch-based representations.
+* **Statistical Perspectives on Tokenization**: Empirical analysis of token distributions, compression properties, and correlations with model behavior.

+By broadening the scope of tokenization research beyond language, this workshop seeks to foster cross-disciplinary dialogue and inspire new advances at the intersection of representation learning, data efficiency, and model design.

 <br>